 Step 1: Install ½ of the Corner

 Measure and cut one baseboard so that it fits on your wall and meets up with the corner.
-No fancy cuts on this one.
-Just end it flush against the wall with a straight cut.
+This will be straight cut, also called a butt cut.

 Step 2: Measure and Mark Where to Cope

-We’re going to cope the board first, and then measure it for length on the wall.
 To do this, just make sure your board is a couple inches longer than what you actually need on the wall.
-This will give us a couple inches of grace to do the coping without having to worry about exact measurements.
-Optionally, you can mark the end of the board that needs to be coped (in case you can forget that sort of thing while walking to the saw; like Luke can).
+This will give us a couple inches of grace to do the coping without having to worry about exact measurements yet.

 Step 3: Make First Cut Using Miter Saw